evans-0/Compounds/README.md

 # Compounds

+3D molecule structures.
+Download the avogadro app and open these in it.

-Download avogadro app from: https://avogadro.cc/
+Download the avogadro app from: https://avogadro.cc/